strontic/strontic.github.io/xcyclopedia/library/rdpclip.exe-3FB6510D1507B5DCCCC4F6FACB0AE7F7.md

 ## Possible Misuse

 *The following table contains possible examples of `rdpclip.exe` being misused.
-While `rdpclip.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `rdpclip.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --